livia-b/vsdConnect/README.md

 This library implements a client for the REST API of the virtualskeletondatabase (www.virtualskeleton.ch).
 It supports authentication, general queries, and specific requests such as image upload/download, object linking and right management.
 Examples are provided in the examples directory.
 Please use 'demo.virtualskeleton.ch' for testing purposes.

-## What is different in this Fork
+## What is in this Fork
 - Pyhton 3 (3.4.3)
 - usage of **requests** package instead of urllib2

-    pip install requests

 - usage of **pathlib** instead of os.path
 - usage of **PyJWT** for jwt.io authentication [PyJWT](https://github.com/jpadilla/pyjwt)

-    pip install PyJWT

 - support file poster.py removed (no needed with requests)
 - introduction of API classes

+## Recent updates
 - Added SAML auth
 - Added chunk Upload (upload files > 500 MB)
+- Added JWT auth

 ### What is this repository for? ###

 * Quick summary: connect to vsd
-* Version: 0.1
+* Version: 0.2

 ### How do I get set up? ###
+1. install dependencies

+    pip install requests
+    pip install PyJWT

+2. get the code and
-Just add the source directory to your PYTHONPATH
+3. Just add the source directory to your PYTHONPATH

 ### Contribution guidelines ###